 I have been banned at home from making any more Nigerian buns, except if it’s going to be a gift or for business purposes.
 I make it a lot and I tell you, somebody’s waistline is not smiling at all.
 I’m sure you are thinking why am I starting this post with the negatives?
 I tell you what!
 These buns are very addictive and you have to be much disciplined to say no to eating them.
 Nigerian bun is the brother of Nigerian puff puff.
 This Nigerian bun is rocky and crunchy outside and spongy when you break into it.
 It is very easy to make but can be quite tricky also if it isn’t done well or the dough overworked.

 Nigerian buns are loved by all and you have a choice, if you don’t like it then you must love its brother puff puff.
 I’m yet to come across a Nigerian that doesn’t love both or one out of the two.
 I love both puff puff and buns but in terms of oil consumption, I prefer buns as it doesn’t soak up so much oil when frying.
 It is one of the popular street snacks in Nigeria and it is best enjoyed with a very chilled drink.
 You can add milk to the ingredients listed below and you can also skip the egg part.

 This recipe is easily adaptable and easy to make.
 Also, the recipe requires nutmeg but I didn’t have it when I made this hence the use of vanilla essence.
-Like I said earlier, you can get addicted to this snacks so do eat in moderation.
+Like I said earlier, you can get addicted to this snack so do eat in moderation.
 This recipe can be served as party snacks, picnic and it is also loved by the kids too.

 Alright, my lovelies let’s get on to making the best Nigerian buns ever.

-400g all purpose flour
+400g all-purpose flour

 3tbsp of butter